 You can read an overview of the following policies here.

 Teen self-endangerment is a nuanced issue that we do not take lightly.
-We want our teen users to be able to express themselves freely on Discord while also taking steps to ensure these users don’t engage in risky behaviors that might endanger their safety and wellbeing.
+We want our teen users to be able to express themselves freely on Discord while also taking steps to ensure these users don’t engage in risky behaviors that might endanger their safety and well-being.

 In this context, we also believe that dating online can result in self-endangerment.
-Under this policy, teen dating servers are prohibited on the platform and we will take action against users who are engaging in this behavior.
+Under this policy, teen dating servers are prohibited on Discord and we will take action against users who are engaging in this behavior.
 Additionally, older teens engaging in the grooming of a younger teen will be reviewed and actioned under our Inappropriate Sexual Conduct with Children and Grooming Policy.

-Discord has a zero-tolerance policy for child sexual abuse, which does not have a place on our platform or anywhere in society.
+Discord has a zero-tolerance policy for child sexual abuse, which does not have a place on our platform — or anywhere in society.

 Discord has a zero-tolerance policy for inappropriate sexual conduct with children and grooming.
-Grooming is inappropriate sexual contact between adults and teens on the platform, with special attention given to predatory behaviors such as online enticement, and the sexual extortion of children, commonly referred to as “sextortion.”
-When we become aware of these types of incidents, we take action as appropriate, including by banning the accounts of offending adult users and reporting them to the National Center for Missing & Exploited Children (NCMEC), who subsequently work with local law enforcement.
+Grooming is inappropriate sexual contact between adults and teens on the platform, with special attention given to predatory behaviors such as online enticement and the sexual extortion of children, commonly referred to as “sextortion.”
+When we become aware of these types of incidents, we take appropriate action, including banning the accounts of offending adult users and reporting them to NCMEC, which subsequently works with local law enforcement.

 Our Safety team works hard to find and remove abhorrent, harmful content, and take action including banning the users responsible and engaging with the proper authorities.

-Discord uses a mix of proactive and reactive tools to remove content that violates our policies, from the use of advanced technology like machine learning models and PhotoDNA image hashing, to partnering with community moderators to uphold our policies and providing in-platform reporting mechanisms to surface violations.
+Discord uses a mix of proactive and reactive tools to remove content that violates our policies, from the use of advanced technology like machine learning models and PhotoDNA image hashing to partnering with community moderators to uphold our policies and providing in-platform reporting mechanisms to surface violations.

 Want to learn more about Discord’s safety work?
 Check out these resources below: